silvabacc/ConanBot/README.md

 Discord is a proprietary freeware VoIP application and digital distribution platform designed for video gaming communities, that specializes in text, image, video and audio communication between users in a chat channel.

 # What did I learn from making this application?
-I have enchanced my skills in Object-Orientated programming by using C++, which is a language I do not often use but was the easiest language to use to create this bot.
+I have enchanced my skills in Object-Orientated programming by using C#, which is a language I do not often use but was the easiest language to use to create this bot.
 I have also learned a lot about modularity in software development, splitting up my code makes it easier to maintain and make changes.
 If I wanted to, I can expand this bot and make it respond to more useful commands because of how I structured the code.
 Modularity really did save a lot of time on my end and has given me insights on the importance of